apache/groovy/src/examples/osgi/readme.txt

 The build creates three jar files: hello-bundle-imports-groovy.jar - OSGi bundle written in Groovy that resolves the
-        groovy-all Jar file from the container. hello-bundle-contains-groovy.jar - OSGi bundle wriiten in Groovy that resolves the groovy-all Jar file from within itself.
+        groovy-all Jar file from the container. hello-bundle-contains-groovy.jar - OSGi bundle written in Groovy that resolves the groovy-all Jar file from within itself.
 The container never sees Groovy. hello-groovy-test-harness.jar - OSGi bundle that loads and tests one of the previous two services.